dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### Issue 7: `feat(engine): Implement graph-aware execution & planning`

+**Related Issues:**
+- Parent Epic: #21 - Execute multi-step workflows
+- Design: #98 - Design(exec): A General-Purpose Workflow Engine for Multi-Repo Automation
+- Depends On: Issues 3-4 (execution engine and outputs required)

 **Description:**
-Extend the execution engine to support multi-repository workflows with artifact-based dependency management and parallel execution.
+Extend the execution engine to support multi-repository workflows with artifact-based dependency management and parallel execution as designed in #98.

+**Background:**
+This implements the core multi-repository orchestration functionality that differentiates v0.2.0 from v0.1.0.
+It builds on Tako's existing dependency graph concepts (Section 2.2 in README.md) and adds artifact-based triggering and aggregation for sophisticated automation workflows.

 **Implementation Details:**
 - Extend existing graph building logic for artifact dependencies